Home Library Builder For 0-2: Great Start!

 5. How many Mother Goose books are in your child’s library?

 Best answer: One Mother Goose book -- often to be shared, sung, or recited with your child -- represents an important touchstone in children’s literary lives.
 You’ll want a Mother Goose book with many familiar and less familiar rhymes, such as The Random House Books of Mother Goose by Arnold Lobel, who breathes new life into these traditional rhymes.
-Also consider Tomie dePaola’s Mother Goose, or Brian Wildsmith’s Mother Goose for delightful comprehensive collections.
+Also consider The Real Mother Goose Board Book or Brian Wildsmith’s Mother Goose for delightful comprehensive collections.

 6. How many participation books are in your child’s library?

 Best answer: You will want to include one or two participation books in your child’s library.
+Horsey Up and Down is a hands-on rhyming story with pull-tabs on every page that will have your child bouncing up-and-down with glee as they learn all about opposites.
 Books like Pat the Bunny let your child smell the flowers, and feel Daddy’s scratchy face, delighting your child.
 Song games, like ‘eensy weensy spider’ in Marc Brown’s Finger Rhymes and other old favorites will beg to be repeated until they are memorized.
 We also love these great books for squishing, lifting, and playing.

 Best answer: One great collection of favorite children’s songs is a wonderful addition to your library.
 You’ll find that a good song can work magic.
-Singing Bee!: A Collection of Favorite Children’s Songs, illustrated by Anita Lobel, makes a wonderful companion for traveling, rocking and playing with your child.
+Get the cheerful 1940s song “You Are My Sunshine” in board book format illustrated by Caroline Jayne Church, and get ready to sing-along with your little one!
+Also, Singing Bee!: A Collection of Favorite Children’s Songs, illustrated by Anita Lobel, makes a wonderful companion for traveling, rocking and playing with your child.

 8. What percentage of books in your library includes pictures or illustrations?